 The company is very popular with users in China where it easily unblocks the Great Firewall.
 This means that its proprietary tech is sophisticated enough to thwart thousands of state-appointed engineers that work around the clock to weave a massive web.
 That’s a considerable feat.

 VyprVPN made a wise decision to physically own and manage entire data centers which help it finetune the service and puts it in a class above other VPN companies.
 The normal industry standard is to either rent servers or outsource to a third-party.
 This helps VyprVPN further secure user traffic.

 Said traffic is encrypted via the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
-There’s an internet kill switch included.
+There’s an internet kill switch included plus they now operate a strict no-logging policy.
 It’s also able to unlock content on Netflix, Hulu, and BBC iPlayer.

 A premium version of the package allows access to the Chameleon™ protocol which scrambles OpenVPN metadata so deep packet inspection cannot recognize it.

 Apps are available for both Android and iOS as well as a desktop client for Windows and MacOS.
 It supports torrenting.

 - Utilizes AES-256 encryption, kill switch and DNS leak protection

 - Can connect up to 6 devices simultaneously